se-edu/learningresources/contents/csharp/Xamarin.md

 Here is an overview of the architecture of a cross-platform Xamarin application.

 ![Architecture of Xamarin](xamarin-forms-architecture.png)
+*Figure 1.
+Overview of the architecture of a cross-platform Xamarin Application*

 Xamarin allows developers to create native UI on each platform and write business logic in C# that is shared across platforms.
 In most cases, 80% of application code is sharable using Xamarin.
 A typical cross-platform Xamarin project consists of three sub-projects: **Shared Code, Xamarin.Android, and Xamarin.iOS**.